Read more about

-The country of Japan is located in East Asia and is an island nation that within the Pacific Ocean.
-Japan is most well known for its mega-city and capital of Tokyo, as well as its ancient history and unique modern day culture.
+Japan is an island nation in East Asia.
+Japan is most well known for its mega-city and capital of Tokyo, as well as its ancient history and unique culture.
 Japan currently has twenty United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites, with the first being designated in 1993 and the most recent having been designated this year.

 Horyu-ji Buddhist Monuments